Tetramethylthiuram monosulfide

-Tetramethylthiuram sulfide is an organosulfur compound with the formula ((CH_{3})_{2}NCS)_{2}S. It is a yellow solid that is soluble in organic solvents.
-It is the parent member of a large class of tetraalkylthiuram sulfides.
+Tetramethylthiuram monosulfide is an organosulfur compound with the formula ((CH_{3})_{2}NCS)_{2}S. It is a yellow solid that is soluble in organic solvents.
+It is the parent member of a large class of thiuram monosulfides.
 It is used as an activator in the sulfur vulcanization of natural and butyl rubbers.

 Synthesis and structure

 It is prepared by desulfuration of tetramethylthiuram disulfides with triphenylphosphine or cyanide: